typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 get $a, $v;
 ```

-Let's look at some of the most commonly used operators in SQL and how these look like in Graql.
+Let's look at some of the most commonly used operators in SQL and how these look in Graql.
 In doing so, we're going to look at how to think about a query conceptually, instead of looking at the actual code.
-In this way, the difference between a Graql and a SQL query is that in Graql we think of queries at a conceptual level; the same way how we semantically think about a question, rather than imposing a tabular structure over it.
+In this way, the difference between a Graql and a SQL query is that in Graql we think of queries at a conceptual level; the same way we semantically think about a question, rather than imposing a tabular structure over it.

-In figures below, on the left side, the tabular representation of the query in SQL is shown, and on the right the conceptual representation of the query in Graql (squares are entities, diamonds are relations and circles are attributes).
+In the figures below, on the left side, the tabular representation of the query in SQL is shown, and on the right the conceptual representation of the query in Graql (squares are entities, diamonds are relations and circles are attributes).

 #### Projection